IanFinlayson/exploring-cs/chapter01.md

 One important part of working with algorithms is *testing* them.
-This involves stepping through the algorithm line by line like this to see how it\'s working.
-Hopefully you\'re convinced that the algorithm will try every number until it gets the right one.
+This involves stepping through the algorithm line by line like this to see how it's working.
+Hopefully you're convinced that the algorithm will try every number until it gets the right one.

 1.3 Another Version of the Game